ksmadhavareddy/recon-ai/docs/README.md

 ## 📋 Overview

-This system implements an intelligent reconciliation workflow that combines rule-based business logic with machine learning to identify and diagnose pricing mismatches between old and new financial models.
-The system uses a crew-based architecture with specialized AI agents working together to provide comprehensive analysis.
+This system implements an intelligent reconciliation workflow that combines **dynamic rule-based business logic** with machine learning to identify and diagnose pricing mismatches between old and new financial models.
+The system uses a crew-based architecture with specialized AI agents working together to provide comprehensive analysis, featuring **real-time dynamic label generation** for adaptive diagnosis scenarios.

 ## 🏗️ Architecture